 Some favorite California restaurants geared toward pleasing the whole family are chains with locations throughout the state.
 In southern California, Original Tommy’s has been serving its signature chili-topped burgers for over 60 years.
 The restaurant presently has about 30 locations, and the original restaurant on the corner of Beverly and Rampart Boulevards in Los Angeles still serves over 15,000 customers each and every week.
 They must be doing something right!
 In northern California, both Hobee’s and California Pizza Kitchen’s have multiple locations that consistently please both parents and kids.

-While many California restaurants offer entertainment along with your meal, the most unusual “entertainment” offering may be at Opaque (in the Hyatt on Sunset Boulevard in Los Angeles), where you’ll dine in a pitch-black room serviced by blind waiters.
-(Opaque was the first American restaurant to offer “dining in the dark.”)
+While many California restaurants offer entertainment along with your meal, the most unusual “entertainment” offering may be at Opaque (in Santa Monica and coming soon to San Francisco), where you’ll dine in a pitch-black room serviced by blind waiters.
+(Opaque, when offerred at the Hyatt on Sunset Boulevard in Los Angeles, was the first American restaurant to offer “dining in the dark.”)
 Service is limited to weekend dinners, and you’ll not only enjoy a lovely meal but you’ll quite likely leave with a better understanding of your senses, their limits and how they help you perceive the world around you.

 Note: Information in this article was accurate

 when it was published, but hours, prices, etc.